• Skip to primary navigation

 community members holding signs at planning commission meeting

-At the end of a special meeting on November 5, the Jefferson County Planning Commission voted 4 to 3 (with 2 commissioners absent) to reject an offer from Sidewinder LLC to settle the lawsuit the company filed earlier this year after the Planning Commission had denied Sidewinder’s concept plan to construct a large-scale water bottling facility and a water pipeline in Middleway.
+Sidewinder had sued the Planning Commission earlier this year after the Planning Commission denied its concept plan to build a large-scale water bottling facility and water pipeline in Middleway.

 Sidewinder’s Offer